emerald-dao/beginner-cadence-course/chapter5/day3/README.md

     return <- create Collection()
   }

+  pub resource Minter {

+    pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
+      return <- create NFT(_name: name, _favouriteFood: favouriteFood, _luckyNumber: luckyNumber)
+    }

+    pub fun createMinter(): @Minter {
+      return <- create Minter()
+    }

+  }

   init() {
     self.totalSupply = 0
     emit ContractInitialized()
+    self.account.save(<- create Minter(), to: /storage/Minter)
   }
 }
 ```

 and add a function called `borrowAuthNFT` just like we did in the section called "The Problem" above.
 Then, find a way to make it publically accessible to other people so they can read our NFT's metadata.
 Then, run a script to display the NFTs metadata for a certain `id`.

+You will have to write all the transactions to set up the accounts, mint the NFTs, and then the scripts to read the NFT's metadata.
+We have done most of this in the chapters up to this point, so you can look for help there :)